Last updated on May 1st, 2023

 So, if you do the math based on averages here, it’s like an average of $23 to $58 per click, which is insane.
 Because of that, I only recommend this to about 5% of advertisers.
 You have a special kind of offer something that feels like a personal invitation in order for this to work.
 If it’s just a here, download my guide or white paper, or join our webinar, chances are it’s going to be the most expensive clicks that you’ve ever paid for.

 05. Conversation Ads

 And then there are conversation ads.
 This is very much the same as a message ad where it goes into your inbox.
-But the difference is here that a conversation ad is like a chatbot experience.
-You define questions that you can ask your prospect.
-Based on what they click and choose, then you can take them and show them more things.
+But the difference is that a conversation ad is like a chatbot experience.
+You define questions that you can ask your prospects on LinkedIn.
+You can take them and show them more things based on what they click and choose.
 So we found these to be about 30% more efficient than message ads.

 With a message ad, you give them a call to action.
 And if they are not interested in it, they just close it and they are gone.
 But with conversation ads, if they’re not interested in the very first offer you show them, you could still say, hey, how about this or come join us here.
 And these are new, and they tend to work quite well.
 But again, you need that VIP kind of offer.
 Something that if you got it as a cold email from someone that you have never heard of before.
 You would be excited about the opportunity, and you wouldn’t just mark it as spam and move on.

 They also have video ads, where just this year they rolled out retargeting.
 We can create video funnels like sequences as we have always been able to do on Facebook and YouTube.
 But, the same rules apply that as Facebook video, for instance, they’re going to play muted.
 You want to make sure that your subtitles are burned into the video.
 Or, you are bringing them in with a dot SRT file because 80% of people are going to watch these without the sound on.
 So make sure that people can still get the gist of your message without their sound.